Kentucky vs. Kansas State Predictions & Picks - NCAA Tournament Second Round

 Under (144.5)

-Kentucky has compiled a 16-15-0 record against the spread this season, while Kansas State is 21-10-0.
-In terms of hitting the over, games involving the Kentucky Wildcats are 19-12-0 and the Kansas State Wildcats are 16-15-0.
-The teams combine to score 150.1 points per game, 5.6 more points than this matchup's total.
-In the past 10 games, Kentucky has a 6-4 record against the spread while going 6-4 overall.
+Kentucky's record against the spread so far this season is 16-15-0, and Kansas State's is 21-10-0.
+A total of 19 out of the Kentucky Wildcats' games this season have gone over the point total, and 16 of the Kansas State Wildcats' games have gone over.
+The two teams score 150.1 points per game, 5.6 more points than this matchup's total.
+Over the past 10 games, Kentucky has a 6-4 record against the spread while going 6-4 overall.
 Kansas State has gone 6-4 against the spread and 6-4 overall in its last 10 matches.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.